-This paper aim 40 construct a model for collaborative value co-creation in domestic products design that encourage commercialize 130.
+This paper aims to construct a model for collaborative value co-creation in domestic products design that encourage commercialization.
 This study examines the value co-creation process on new product development (NPD) in IKKON program.
-The 50 ults of this study are expected to optimize the commercialization phase of local product in Indonesia.
+The results of this study are expected to optimize the commercialization phase of local product in Indonesia.
 The novel of this study provides a model that can help the practitioner or policymaker to define an effective strategy in terms of commercialization and sustainability.

-This research co 54 sts of four parts.
+This research consists of four parts.
 In the beginning, the researcher reviews the literature from previous research.
-They are explaining the concept of value co-creation on service system, new proc 53 development, DART model and case description.
+They are explaining the concept of value co-creation on service system, new product development, DART model and case description.
 The next part, the authors are describing the research method and data collection applied in this study.
-The part is the interpretation of data analysis and discussion.
+The third part is the interpretation of data analysis and discussion.
 The last part is the conclusion and recommendation of this research.

-1. Literature Review
+1. Literature review

 1.1.
-Value Co-creation on service system
+Value co-creation on service system

-This research an 5 zes value co-creation in service-dominant logic (S-D logic).
-Value co-creation in S-D logic concept is known as the processes and activities that underlie resource integration 21 incorporate different actor roles in the service ecosystem (Lusch & Nambisan, 2015).
+This research analyzes value co-creation in service-dominant logic (S-D logic).
+Value co-creation in S-D logic concept is known as the processes and activities that underlie resource integration and incorporate different actor roles in the service ecosystem (Lusch & Nambisan, 2015).
+S-D logic combines value creation process and customer output (Gummerus, 2013).
 The service-dominant logic regards customers as a creator of value.
-It always co-creat 1 and created by customers (Gronroos, 2011; Novani & Kijima, 2012).
-In the other hand, Groonroos (2011) describe service perspective on business (service logic) is not that customers always are co-creators of value, but rather that under certain circum 34 nees the service provider gets opportunities to co-create 3 lue together with its customers.
+It always co-created and created by customers (Grönroos, 2011; Novani & Kijima, 2012).
+Consequently, the companies need to consider strategies that involved customers to understand the role of company in value creation.

+In the other hand, Grönroos (2011) describe service perspective on business (service logic) is not that customers always as co-creators of value, but rather that under certain circumstances the service provider gets opportunities to co-create value together with its customers.
 Value co-creation is about joint creation of value by the provider and the customer.
 Co-creation is the joint, collaborative, concurrent, peer-like process of producing new value, both materially and symbolically (Galvagno & Dalli, 2014).
-"The 56 s of value creation is the value considered to be co-created among various actors w 26 n the networked market" (Nenonen & Storbacka, 2010).
-Therefore, in the era of open inno 2 ion, companies usually allowing the customer to co-construct the service experience to suit their context because customer value includes not only economic value but also value linked to ideal values (Novani et al., 2014).
+"The locus of value creation is the value considered to be co-created among various actors within the networked market" (Nenonen & Storbacka, 2010).
+Therefore, in the era of open innovation, companies usually allowing the customer to co-construct the service experience to suit their context because customer value includes not only economic value but also value linked to ideal values (Novani et al., 2014).